“Discovering the BCP Series” by Sue Careless

 “Parish Alive” Video Series

-This was the first educational DVD produced by the “Parish Alive!” initiative, a project of the PBSC.
+This was the first educational DVD produced by the “Parish Alive!” initiative, a former project of the PBSC.
 It contains a 20-minute baptism preparation course, led by the Rt.
 Revd.
-Dr. Stephen Andrews, who was at that time (2004) the Dean of Saskatchewan.
-Dr. Andrews is a widely respected New Testament scholar, and is well known as a warm, thoughtful and engaging speaker.
-Dr. Andrews leads the baptism candidates, or their families, through the basics of the sacrament in four easy-to-follow sections.
+Dr. Stephen Andrews, who was at that time (2004) the President of Thorneloe University in Sudbury.
+Bishop Andrews is a widely respected New Testament scholar, and is well known as a warm, thoughtful and engaging speaker.
+He explains the reasons for baptism as well as the concepts of grace, sacraments and original sin, and provides advice and encouragement for teaching children after baptism and fostering their spiritual development and growth in the Christian life.

 - The Trinity Today: God’s Mystery Unveiled to Us